 The per capita income in Lafayette in 2018 was $91,274, which is wealthy relative to California and the nation.
 This equates to an annual income of $365,096 for a family of four.

 Lafayette is a very ethnically-diverse city.
 The people who call Lafayette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lafayette residents report their race to be White, followed by Asian.
-Important ancestries of people in Lafayette include Irish, English, Italian, and European.
+Important ancestries of people in Lafayette include Irish, German, English, Italian, and Scottish.

 The most common language spoken in Lafayette is English.
 Other important languages spoken here include Spanish and Chinese.